-Sneak Day
+Mustang Day

 Along with the senior class, the Student Life Office plans a day towards the end of the spring semester for students to go off campus for a day filled with fun and fellowship.
 A location or activity is chosen and planned ahead of time, students are woken up early on the day, served breakfast, then whisked away for a day of fun.
-The date of this activity is unknown to the student body as a whole until it happens.
+The date of this activity will be announced so students can prepare but the activity is unknown to the student body as a whole until it happens.